6 questions and answers on the future Packaging and Packaging Waste Regulation (PPWR)

 César Aliaga, Head of Packaging and Circular Economy Unit

-The European Union is about to approve the new European Packaging and Packaging Waste Regulation (PPWR), which implies more than an update, a paradigm shift.
+The European Union European Union has formally adopted the new European Packaging and Packaging Waste Regulation (PPWR), which implies more than an update, a paradigm shift.

 If you produce, import or sell any packaged product in Europe, you are directly affected by this regulation.
 But what does it really mean, how will it change your industry, what opportunities and challenges does it bring?